 What is Market Neutral?

-Market neutral refers to a type of investment strategy wherein an investor profits from both an increase and a decrease in stock prices.
+Market neutral refers to a type of investment strategy wherein an investor can profit from either an increase or a decrease in stock prices.
 It is usually done in order to avoid a given type of market risk and may be executed in one or more markets.

-A market neutral strategy may typically be achieved by using both long positions in one security, and short positions in another security.
-It increases the return from a good stock selection and minimizes the returns made due to broader market movements.
+A market neutral strategy may typically be achieved by using both long positions in one security and short positions in another security.
+It increases the return from good stock selection and minimizes the returns made due to broader market movements.

 The returns generated are unrelated to market swings and independent from actual price movements in stocks and bonds.
 One of the most important things to consider while employing market neutrality is specifying the kind of market risk to be mitigated.

-- Market neutral refers to a type of investment strategy wherein the investor profits from both an increase and a decrease in stock prices.
+- Market neutral refers to a type of investment strategy wherein the investor aims to profit from both an increase and a decrease in stock prices.

-- There is a fundamental difference between long/short equity funds and market neutral strategies, even though both may be conflated quite often.
+- There is a fundamental difference between long/short equity funds and market neutral strategies, even though they may be conflated quite often.